fleetdm/fleet/docs/infrastructure/configuring-the-fleet-binary.md

 - Environment variables
 - Command-line flags

-For example, all of the following ways of launching Kolide are equivalent:
+For example, all of the following ways of launching Fleet are equivalent:

 #### Using only CLI flags